Stu1dd3m0n9/xbox-360-port-enablers/README.md

 ## Hardware rules (see docs/HW-NOTES.md)

-1. No title `fopen()` — whole-box hang.
-Embed assets.
-2. No `D3DXCompileShader` on HW — precompile with `fxc /Fh`.
+1. No `D3DXCompileShader` on HW — precompile with `fxc /Fh`.
-3. `main()` returning powers the box off — loop forever.
+2. `main()` returning powers the box off — loop forever.
-4. printf-style calls: only the first 5 varargs survive (picolibc vs MS-PPC ABI).
+3. printf-style calls: only the first 5 varargs survive (picolibc vs MS-PPC ABI).
-5. Textures are TILED: upload with `XGTileTextureLevel` into the locked pointer.
+4. Textures are TILED: upload with `XGTileTextureLevel` into the locked pointer.
    `D3DUSAGE_DYNAMIC`, `StretchRect`, `GetRenderTargetData` don't exist here.
-6. Backbuffer `LockRect` faults — never lock the backbuffer.
+5. Backbuffer `LockRect` faults — never lock the backbuffer.

 ## License